 Regulating services are processes that maintain environmental conditions that support life.
 Plants clean the air, microorganisms decompose dead matter, insects pollinate plants, healthy soil stores carbon and cleans water.
 These processes happen simultaneously, working together to regulate the ecosystem so it continues to function well.

 Cultural services are the non-material benefits people receive from nature.
 Cultural services are wide-ranging influences on the human mind, social systems, and spirituality.
 They include recreation, cultural identity, aesthetic experience, art and engineering inspiration, and religious or spiritual enhancement.
 Cultural services are strongly determined by place and represent a diverse realm of influence.

 Supporting services are the fundamental processes that allow Earth to sustain both basic life forms and complex ecosystems.
-They include nutrient cycling, water cycling, the creation of soil, the creation of the atmosphere, and photosynthesis.
+They include nutrient cyclingNutrient Cycling The transformation of a chemical as it moves through a system., water cycling, the creation of soil, the creation of the atmosphere, and photosynthesis.
 No other ecosystem service could exist without supporting services.

 Conservation actions restore ecosystem services.

 You may not realize it, but many of the actions you take to support a healthy environment are actions that encompass ecosystem services.
 Learning how to identify and restore ecosystem services in our communities can help us regenerate the natural world we are wholly dependent on.

 For instance, woodland owners can enhance their forests by thinning trees and planting a diversity of native shrubs.
 These practices improve the overall health of the woodland by strengthening its ability to provide services such as pest control, wildfire resiliency, and carbon sequestration.

 The graphic above provides more examples of how simple actions produce multiple benefits to people.